ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     `$investorsFilter = "(MemberOfGroup -ne $investorsGroup)"`

-5. Define an Information Barriers policy that prevents the Research group from communicating with the Investors group in Microsoft Teams.
+5. Define an information barriers policy that prevents the Research group from communicating with the Investors group in Microsoft Teams.
 Do this by running the following PowerShell cmdlet in the Office 365 Security & Compliance Center:

     `New-InformationBarrierPolicy -Name "ResearchIBPolicy" -AssigneeFilterName "Research" -AssigneeFilter $researchFilter -CommunicationAllowedFilterName "NotInvestors" -CommunicationAllowedFilter $investorsFilter`